Snowflake-Labs/semantic-model-generator/README.md

 ## Streamlit in Snowflake Deployment

-[Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) is recommended for deplying the app in Streamlit in Snowflake.
+[Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) is recommended for deploying the app in Streamlit in Snowflake.
 Please see Snowflake CLI [installation instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation) to install.
 Follow the below instructions to install the Semantic Model Generator in Streamlit in Snowflake.

-If you do not have Snowflake CLI installed, Steps #2 and #3 below can be replicated manually with the [VSCode Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext) or Snowsight.
+If you do not have Snowflake CLI installed, Steps #2 and #3 below can be replicated manually with the [VS Code Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext) or Snowsight.
 Please note that parameters passed (with flag `-D`) will be need to be hard-coded in the `.sql` files directly.
-If using Snowsight, you may use the Files Upload wizard to upload files.
+If using Snowsight, you may use the files upload wizard to upload files.
 Please pay close attention to maintain the directory structure referenced in `setup_sis/app_setup.sql`.

 1. Configure Snowflake CLI